guddev99/java-docker-build-pipeline/README.md

 ## Setup

 1. Import the shared library named 'my-shared-library' into Jenkins.
+You can find the shared library repository at [guddev99/jenkins_shared_library](https://github.com/guddev99/jenkins_shared_library).
 2. Create a new Jenkins pipeline job and configure it to use this pipeline script.
 3. Ensure that the necessary plugins for Maven, Docker, and SonarQube integration are installed in Jenkins.

+## Jenkins Shared Library

+The Jenkins pipeline script in this repository utilizes a shared library named 'my-shared-library'.
+The shared library is maintained separately at [guddev99/jenkins_shared_library](https://github.com/guddev99/jenkins_shared_library).
+Make sure to import this shared library into Jenkins as part of the setup process.

 ## Pipeline Overview